A Non-Metric Approach to Space, Time and Gravitation: Discussion

 \section{Discussion}

 The possibility that cosmic expansion may be relevant for gravitationally bound bodies is not a new idea [4].
 However, it has not been possible to fit this concept into the standard framework of metric gravity.
-In this paper we have shown that in quasi-metric theory, gravitationally bound bodies may be expected to expand with the Universe whenever they are made of a perfect fluid with an equation of state of the type $p{\propto}{\rho}_m$.
-(This is easily seen from (12) and the fact that the coordinate radius ${\cal R}$ of the body is constant in time.)
-But if the linear equation of state is not a good approximation one expects that the expansion should lead to instabilities in order to restore hydrostatic equilibrium.
+In this chapter, we have shown that in quasi-metric theory, gravitationally bound bodies may be expected to expand according to the Hubble law whenever they are made of a perfect fluid with an equation of state of the type $p{\propto}{\varrho}_{\rm m}$.
+(This is easily seen from equation (10) and the fact that the coordinate radius $r_{\rm sf}$ of the body is constant in time.)
+But if the linear equation of state is not a good approximation, one expects that the expansion should lead to instabilities in order to restore hydrostatic equilibrium.

-The Earth is not made of perfect fluid.
-But if its equation of state is close to linear, the Earth should be expanding due to cosmic effects.
-This yields a number of observable consequences.
-One may, e.g., calculate the expected spin-down rate of the Earth due to the expansion; this is quite consistent with observations if these are interpreted within the quasi-metric framework [2] and provided that tidal friction is negligible.
-Furthermore palaeo-tidal records, obtained e.g. from sedimentary tidal rhythmities, are in general in agreement with predictions calculated from quasi-metric theory as long as no extra theory-dependent assumptions, inconsistent with the quasi-metric framework, are made.